NExxT-Development/FirePanel-Core/README.md

 Code PHP code for SkyPanel

-+ **This repository will only contains all backend codes for FirePanel | Please also read the commit description for in-depth descriptions of every commits**
++ **This repository will only contains all backend codes for SkyPanel | Please also read the commit description for in-depth descriptions of every commits**

 ## Webserver Requirements